-Biden seeks new powers to use oligarchs’ assets for Ukraine
+Biden wants another $33B to help Ukraine battle Russia

 Treasury Secretary Janet Yellen said at the time that congressional action would be needed to authorize such actions.

 The war has already caused more than $60 billion in damage to buildings and infrastructure, World Bank President David Malpass said last week.
-And the IMF in its latest world economic outlook stated that Ukraine’s economy will shrink by 35% this year and next.
+And the IMF in its latest world economic outlook forecast that Ukraine’s economy will shrink by 35% this year and next.

-In recent weeks, the U.S. and global allies have sanctioned dozens of oligarchs any their family members, along with hundreds of Russian officials involved in or deemed to be supporting its invasion of Ukraine.
+In recent weeks, the U.S. and global allies have sanctioned dozens of oligarchs and their family members, along with hundreds of Russian officials involved in or deemed to be supporting its invasion of Ukraine.
 The White House says the new tools will toughen the impact of the sanctions on Russia’s economy and its ruling class by making sanctions more difficult to evade.

-The White House has declined to preview the dollar figure for the Ukraine funding request, which is set to be sent to Congress later Thursday.
-That package will also include a renewed ask for $22.5 billion for COVID-19 response that the White House said is needed to secure the next generation of vaccines and therapeutics in the U.S.

-The new funding request will come atop $13.6 billion that Congress approved last month in military and economic aid to assist Ukraine — as well as other allies in the region — deal with the fallout of a war now in its ninth week.
-The request is intended to cover U.S. aid to Ukraine over the next five months through the end of the current fiscal year.

 Biden last week warned that $6.5 billion earmarked for security assistance for Ukraine could soon be “exhausted” and that Congress would need to approve supplemental funding.
-More than half of the approved funding for weapons and equipment for Ukraine’s military has already been drawn down.
+More than half of the approved money for weapons and equipment for Ukraine’s military has already been drawn down.